CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

     },
     {
         "id": 9847,
-        "text": "doorway is too tight but everything is ok", "labels": 0,
+        "text": "doorway is used too tight but everything is ok", "labels": 0,
         "rating": 2,
         "dates": "2022-05-11T19:14:26.000Z",